Redeem Now Ends in:

 To play an E power chord, find the root note E on the A string (7th fret).

-• Place your index finger on the 7th fret of the A string (E).
+• Place your index finger on the 7th fret of the A string and your ring finger across the 9th frets of the D and G strings.

 A String - F Power Chord